-Sort window: Column Visibility checkboxes

 If you want to hide a column in the search results, de-select the checkbox for that column.
 The search results appear without the specified column.
 If you want to display a column in the search results, select the checkbox for that column.
 The search results appear without the specified Colum.
 Note: To clear all the selections, click RESET.